yzhang37/RayTracingProgram/README.md

     https://user-images.githubusercontent.com/17313035/211599902-72e0fd42-580d-4fa1-babd-d02e1e113610.mp4

-*   **Scene 3:** A beautiful Christmas table with lots of delicious donuts, cakes, and gift boxes.
-Using very rich lighting effects.
+*   **Scene 3:** The third scene is a beautifully set dining table with a plethora of donuts 🥯 (All come in Glazed flavor, which is my favorite flavor.
+You might gain 10lbs if you ate them all 😂lol), several nicely decorated 🎁 Christmas gift boxes, chocolate cakes and elegant candles.
+The surface of the Christmas gift box has a reflective mirror-like effect (resembling tin foil).
+The donuts are textured using a special normal map that makes them look incredibly realistic!
+(The specific texture file can be found in the /assets folder).
+The only downside is that I didn't implement a shadow effect, so the candle light will shine through the cakes and it will give the impression of a very bright light beneath the cakes.

     https://user-images.githubusercontent.com/17313035/211606642-e3cca8b8-35ef-41da-b7c1-6c181b02040a.mp4

-*   **Scene 4:** This is a finely crafted scene featuring a pool table with a smooth, comfortable texture and an orderly pattern of stripes.
+*   **Scene 4:** This is a finely crafted scene featuring a 🎱 pool table with a smooth, comfortable texture and an orderly pattern of stripes.
 A series of pool balls and a rack are placed on the table.
 Four flashlight beams illuminate the center of the table and two fluorescent lamps are used for lighting.
 In this scene, I used a normal map to achieve the feel of the fabric on the pool table.
 The fluorescent lamps use an infinite light and the flashlight beams use a spotlight effect.

     https://user-images.githubusercontent.com/17313035/211105179-6839973b-d054-4b16-8123-666d354238b8.mp4